apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Redis Ticket Registry

-The implementation of the Redis ticket registry as internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.
+The implementation of the Redis ticket registry has internally changed its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.
 The registry implementation is now able to recognize the presence of [RediSearch](https://redis.io/docs/stack/search/) module and create appropriate indexes to allow for subsequent search queries.
 While ReidSearch is not a requirement and the deployment should be able to proceed without it, its presence should greatly improve the performance of ticket registry queries that attempt to look up tickets by attributes.

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `393` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

+### Cassandra Ticket Registry

+The implementation of the [Cassandra ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

+### Apache Ignite Ticket Registry

+The implementation of the [Apache Ignite ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

 ## Other Stuff